This set of Strength of Materials Multiple Choice Questions & Answers (MCQs) focuses on “Thin Cylinders”.

 d) Circumferential cylinder

-Explanation: The thickness of plate is negligible when compared to diameter of the cylindrical shell, and then it can be termed as thin cylinder.
+Explanation: The thickness of plate is negligible when compared to the diameter of the cylindrical shell, and then it can be termed as a thin cylinder.
 The radius stress in the cylinder walls is negligible.

 2. In thin cylinders, the thickness should be ____________ times of internal diameter.

-Explanation: In thin shells, the stress distribution over the thickness of material is assumed to be uniform and the wall thickness is equal to or less than 1/ 20 of the internal diameter.
+Explanation: In thin shells, the stress distribution over the thickness of the material is assumed to be uniform and the wall thickness is equal to or less than 1/ 20 of the internal diameter.